yibuxulong/Model_subdivision/README.md

 # Mesh-Subdivision
 ## Overview
-* A project to do subdivision using half-edge structure, it could parse and write .wrl model.
+* A project to do subdivision using half-edge structure.
-* Until now I have implemented Loop subdivision and the modified Butterfly subdivision.
+* I have implemented Loop subdivision and the modified Butterfly subdivision.
+* This project could parse and write .wrl model.
 * Use OpenGL to implement visualization.
 ## Project directory
 > result screenshot:.\result\